cpap machine troubleshooting guide

 January 11, 2024 | |

 In most instances, you shouldn’t have any major issues with your CPAP machine if it is brand new.
 However, every now and then you might experience a problem with an older machine that requires replacement or repair.
-Here are a few questions to ask to ensure your CPAP machine is working properly.
+Use the quick checklist below to jump to the symptom that matches what you’re experiencing.

 How Do I Know If My CPAP Machine Is Broken?